Azure-Samples/compute-node-msi-vm/README.md

 // To be able to get the token from inside the VM, there is a service on port 50342 (default).
 // This service is installed by an extension. let extensionName = "msiextension";
-let extension: ComputeModels.VirtualMachineExtension = {
+let extension: VirtualMachineExtension = {
   publisher: "Microsoft.ManagedIdentity",
-  virtualMachineExtensionType: "ManagedIdentityExtensionForLinux",
+  typePropertiesType: "ManagedIdentityExtensionForLinux",
   typeHandlerVersion: "1.0",
   autoUpgradeMinorVersion: true,
   settings: {